 This application note explains how to establish a PPTP connection with a remote private network in the P-660R-Tx v2 SUA case.
 In ZyNOS, all PPTP packets can be forwarded to the internal PPTP Server (WinNT server) behind SUA.
-The port number of the PPTP has to be entered in the Web Configurator, Advanced Setup -> NAT -> SUA -> Edit Details for P-660R-Tx v2 to forward to the appropriate private IP address of Windows NT server.
+The port number of the PPTP has to be entered in the Web Configurator, Advanced Setup, Network -> NAT -> Port Forwarding on P-660R-Tx v2 to forward to the appropriate private IP address of Windows NT server.